-5 Goal Name Economic Development-Downtown Revitalization Goal Public improvements to downtown blighted areas.
-Description 10% - Downtown Revitalization 10% - Downtown Revitalization Why 10%?
+5 Goal Name Economic Development-Downtown Revitalization Goal Description Public improvements to downtown blighted areas.
+10% - Downtown Revitalization Why 10%?
 Many smaller cities that are served by the CDBG program have seen retail box type businesses establish outside their downtown area which have pulled business and jobs out of their downtown core or have experienced a general lack of sustainable investment in the existing private buildings.
 In an effort to mitigate these elements and help keep small businesses downtown, some cities are looking to reinvest back into their downtowns.
 In part because it's a significant part of the community's sense of place, has existing infrastructure, and can also be a draw for tourism.
 Therefore, a demand exists to improve their downtown infrastructure, which typically includes ADA improvements.
 Over the last five years the CDBG percentage expended on downtown revitalization was 11% This met the 2015-19 Consolidated Plan's five year goal of expending 10% on the downtown revitalization priority.
 Whereas, the goal was met, and the need remains high, Commerce will keep the goal at 10%.
 One of the reasons for not increasing the goal is that downtown projects do not contribute to the requirement of spending 70% of funding to benefit low-to-moderate income.
 Third, Idaho Department of Commerce's local government needs survey indicated the existing downtown revitalization goal as the 2nd highest need priority.
 6 Goal Name Provide Suitable Living Environment Goal Description The ESG program will serve a minimum of 1,500 households with shelter, homeless prevention and rapid re-housing funds.
 7 Goal Name Provide Decent Affordable Housing Goal Description The HOME program will award funds to approved eligible affordable rental housing and homebuyer activities during the 2020 Program Year.
+8 Goal Name Prepare, prevent, respond to COVID-19 infectious Goal Description Public services and public facilities (infrastructure) to prevent, prepare for and respond to the coronavirus COVID-19 and other infectious diseases.